evannjohnson/teletype-ev/docs/ops/queue.md

 By default grow is disabled, but it can be turned on with `Q.GRW 1`.
 With grow enabled, the queue will automatically expand when new elements are added with `Q x` and likewise shrink when reading with `Q`.

 ```
-Q.GRW // enable grow
+Q.GRW // ENABLE GROW
 3 2  |  1 0 0 0 0 0
-Q 4 // add to to queue
+Q 4 // ADD TO TO QUEUE
 4 3 2  |  1 0 0 0 0
-Q // read element from queue, will return 2
+Q // READ ELEMENT FROM QUEUE, WILL RETURN 2
 4 3  |  2 1 0 0 0 0
 ```